-- Buckingham Street will be temporarily closed from existing 9th Street/Lemay Avenue east to 10th Street,
+- Buckingham Street is temporarily closed from existing 9th Street/Lemay Avenue east to 10th Street,

-- The one-way access south from 10th Street to Duff Drive will also be closed.
+- The one-way access south from 10th Street to Duff Drive is also closed.

-- Expect additional truck and construction traffic in and around the project area, but no lane closures are currently in place
+- Expect additional truck and construction traffic in and around the project area.

 - Roadside work along existing Lemay Avenue north of Vine Drive may require shoulder closures and slight lane shifts to facilitate the installation of a large diameter (48”) storm sewer system (A4 Lateral Line).
 This work is a partnership with the City Utilities Department